SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ```

 ### sequencer
 Property controlling the "sequencer" for this pair of logic blocks - these are latches or flip-flops which will remember their state.
-There is 1 sequencer per 2 logic blocks; each logic block controls one of the two inputs to a flip flop or latch; **this property is ignored for the odd-numbered logic blocks**.
-Flip-flops are clocked from the same clock source as the even logic block.
-Latches are asynchronous. **The output of the sequencer will for all purposes, including link, feedback, pin and event outputs, replace the output of the even logic block**
+There is 1 sequencer per 2 logic blocks; each logic block controls one of the two inputs to a flip flop or latch.
+Under the hood, there is an extra register for each pair of LUTs that controls this - so there are 2 LUTs for every SEQ.
+The SEQ is always associated more with the EVEN numbered LUTs, the clock source of that LUT will also Flip-flops are clocked from the same clock source as the even logic block.
+Latches are asynchronous. **The output of the sequencer will for all purposes (other than the signal between the logic block and the sequencer, of course), including link, feedback, pin and event outputs, replace the output of the even logic block**

 Accepted values:
 ```c++